John Turpin (boxer)

-Boxing career
+Biography

+Turpin was a miner by profession and fouth out of the Rothwell Collliery Amateur Boxing Club in Leeds.

-He represented England and won a bronze medal in the 75 kg middleweight, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+He represented the England team and won a bronze medal in the 75 kg middleweight, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.

 He was a member of the Rothwell Colliery ABC and was 1966 Light Welterweight ABA champion runner-up.

+Turpin was the nephew of Randolph Turpin.